eli32-vlc/simple-piracy-guide/docs/index.md

 ---
 ## Adblock Setup (All)

+> Do not stack adblockers.
+Multiple adblockers can cause conflicts and reduce the effectiveness of each one.

 Piracy websites often contain explicit ads, malware ads, etc. This is how they generate revenue.
 For our safety, ensure you use an ad blocker like uBlock Origin.